cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 Numbers in this column are negative because they represent amounts credited (refunded) by the participant (agency) to the customer (rider);
 i.e., these values represent costs for the participant (agency).
 {% enddocs %}

+---------------- SETTLEMENTS TABLE ----------------

+{% docs lp_settlement_id %}
+A unique identifier for each settlement.
+{% enddocs %}

+{% docs lp_aggregation_id %}
+Identifies an aggregation of one or more micropayments that can be authorised/settled.
+{% enddocs %}

+{% docs lp_customer_id %}
+Identifies the customer that the micropayment belongs to.
+{% enddocs %}

+{% docs lp_funding_source_id %}
+Identifies the funding source (for example, card) that the micropayment will be charged to.
+This is always the card that was tapped.

+A registered customer can have multiple funding sources linked to it.
+This field can be used to join to the `customer_funding_source` feed.
+{% enddocs %}

+{% docs lp_settlement_type %}
+Type of settlement that occurred.
+Possible values are `DEBIT` or `CREDIT`.

+If refunding a micropayment that has already been settled, the value will be `CREDIT`.
+{% enddocs %}

+{% docs lp_transaction_amount %}
+The settlement amount.
+{% enddocs %}

+{% docs lp_currency_code %}
+ISO 4217 numeric currency code for the amount that was requested to be settled.
+{% enddocs %}

+{% docs lp_retrieval_reference_number %}
+Uniquely identifies a card transaction, based on the ISO 8583 standard.

+If the acquirer is Elavon, this value will be split between `littlepay_reference_number` and `external_reference_number`.
+{% enddocs %}

+{% docs lp_littlepay_reference_number %}
+Uniquely identifies a card transaction.

+If the acquirer is Elavon, then this key will contain the first part of the string from `retrieval_reference_number`.
+{% enddocs %}

+{% docs lp_external_reference_number %}
+Uniquely identifies a card transaction.

+If the acquirer is Elavon, then this key will contain the second part of the string from `retrieval_reference_number`.
+{% enddocs %}

+{% docs lp_settlement_requested_date_time_utc %}
+Timestamp of when the settlement request was submitted to the acquirer.
+Per October 2023 updates from Littlepay, it may be more appropriate to interpret this field as a "last updated" value.
+{% enddocs %}

+{% docs lp_acquirer %}
+Identifies the acquirer used to settle the transaction.
+{% enddocs %}